PatrickLapke/FallbrookTennis/README.md

 In addition to the development aspect, this project encompasses a wide range of topics, such as stakeholder evaluation, requirements gathering, high and low-level design, and testing/evaluation.
 Engaging in this comprehensive approach allowed me to traverse the entire software engineering lifecycle, thereby gaining a rich and valuable understanding.
 Further details on these topics can be found in the dissertation attached.

-To run this program, simply download all available files, set the IP_ADDRESS